 Configure SMS export location.

-5. Create your own folder for the export and select that folder.
+5. Create a dedicated folder for the backup, then select that folder.

 Folder selection or creation interface on Android.